-For the MBS session handling: the existing MBS session QoS parameters (e.g. ARP, 5QI) can be used to differentiate different MBS sessions to decide whether the corresponding services can be provided to RRC Inactive UEs.
+For the MBS session handling: the existing MBS session QoS parameters (e.g. ARP, 5QI) can be used to differentiate different MBS sessions to decide whether the corresponding services can be provided to RRC_INACTIVE UEs.

 For the case of differentiating different UEs: as the MBS session related QoS parameters are the same for different UEs within the same MBS session, the existing QoS parameters of MBS QoS Flow(s) cannot be used by NG-RAN to differentiate the handling for different UEs.
-Thus, RAN2 confirms that additional assistance information is needed if the handling for different UEs needs to be differentiated.
+FFS whether additional assistance information is needed if the handling for different UEs needs to be differentiated.

 RAN2 answer to Q3:

-Yes, the UE capability for supporting to receive multicast data in RRC_INACTIVE state can be reported to RAN, which is subject to the discussion of UE capability.
+Yes, the UE radio capability indicating support of multicast reception in RRC_INACTIVE state can be reported to RAN, which is subject to the discussion of UE radio capability.

 RAN2 answer to Q4:

-Yes, the idle UEs need to be transited to connected state to start receiving the MBS data and thus the CN initiated group paging is still needed to be performed.
+Yes, the UEs in RRC_IDLE need to be transitioned to RRC_CONNECTED state to start receiving the MBS data and thus the CN initiated group paging is still needed to be performed.

 RAN2 answer to Q5:

-It is possible that the RRC_INACTIVE UE receives MBS data without going back to RRC connected state first when the MBS session is being activated.
-Whether and how Rel-18 UE in INACTIVE can be informed when the session is activated is under discussion in RAN2.
+It is possible that the RRC_INACTIVE UE receives MBS data without going back to RRC_CONNECTED state when the MBS session is being activated provided the UE has already joined the multicast session and the UE has valid MRB configuration.
+How Rel-18 UE in RRC_INACTIVE state can be informed when the session is activated is under discussion in RAN2.

-For group paging initiated for idle UEs, per Rel-17 specification, the RRC inactive UEs will also respond.
-However, for Rel-18, if the MBS session can be received in RRC inactive state, the RRC inactive UE may not need to go back to RRC connected state.
-It is FFS how to avoid these UEs going back to RRC connected state when the CN group paging is received.
+For group paging initiated for UEs in RRC_IDLE state, per Rel-17 specification, the RRC_INACTIVE UEs will also respond if they receive the corresponding paging message.
+However, for Rel-18, if the MBS session can be received in RRC_INACTIVE state, the RRC_INACTIVE UE need not go back to RRC_CONNECTED state if the UE has already joined the multicast session and the UE has valid configuration.
+It is FFS how to avoid these UEs going back to RRC_CONNECTED state when the CN group paging is received.

 RAN2 answer to Q6:

-RAN2 has made the following agreement: Multicast service continuity after cell reselection in RRC_INACTIVE state (i.e. without resuming RRC connection) will be supported (if the configuration of the new cell is available for the UE).
-Upon cell reselection to neighbour cells during active multicast session, if the configuration of the session is not available for the new cell for UEs in INACTIVE, then the UE is required to resume RRC connection to get the Multicast MRB configuration.
+RAN2 has made the following agreements: Multicast service continuity after cell reselection in RRC_INACTIVE state (i.e. without resuming RRC connection) will be supported (if the configuration for the multicast session in the new cell is available for the UE).
+Upon cell reselection to neighbour cells during active multicast session, if the configuration of the session is not available for the new cell for UEs in RRC_INACTIVE, then the UE is required to resume RRC connection to get the Multicast MRB configuration.

 RAN2 answer to Q7:

-RAN2 would like to leave RAN3 to respond to this question.
+RAN2 would like to leave this question for RAN3 to respond.

 2 Actions

-To SA2, RAN3 group:
+To SA2, RAN3 groups:

-ACTION: RAN2 kindly ask SA2 and RAN3 to take the above feedback into account in their discussion.
+ACTION: RAN2 kindly asks SA2 and RAN3 to take the above feedback into account.

 3 Dates of next RAN2 meetings